alexkyllo/alexkyllocom/content/about.md

 fill in gaps in my knowledge of computer science fundamentals, and to get exposure to the basics of low-level systems programming in C/C++.

+In the realm of data science, reproducibility is one of the areas I'm most passionate about.
+When putting together an analysis for a paper or presentation, it's tempting to do things in a manual fashion, but scripting your process goes a long way toward building credibility.

+I've contributed Python web programming and cloud DevOps support to [Curate Science](https://curatescience.org/), a non-profit site for encouraging transparency and reproducibility in academic research publications.

 I majored in Chinese Language and Literature and spent my sophomore year of university in Chengdu, Sichuan.
 I still read and speak Mandarin every day.
 I'm fascinated by Chinese history, it's one of my favorite conversation topics.